borismus/smus.com/content/books_all.md

   Lord Nelson's forces (Rule, Britannia!), which cemented Napoleon's hatred for Britain.
 During the battle, Nelson was shot and killed by a French musketeer.
-- Prussia: in 1807, French forces pushed into Prussia and defeated Friedrich Wilhelm III in two parallel decisive battles.
+- Prussia: in 1807, French forces pushed into Prussia and defeated Friedrich Wilhelm III in two parallel decisive battles led by different corps of the Grand Armee.
 - Spain: Napoleon offered to resolve a succession dispute between the Spanish king and his heir, but instead exiled the royal family and installed his brother Joseph there.
 He was overly confident that the Spanish would be on